talk2viren/umermansoor.github.io/_posts/2017-2-19-cluster-analysis-using-k-means-explained.md

 ![kmeans-spherical-unlabelled]({{ site.url }}/img/kmeans/kmeans-spherical-unlabelled.png)

-It's how you look at it, but I see two clusters in the dataset.
+It's how you look at it, but **I see 2 clusters** in the dataset.
 Let's run k-means and see how it performs.

 ![kmeans-spherical-applied]({{ site.url }}/img/kmeans/kmeans-spherical-applied.png)

-It's obvious: k-means couldn't correctly identify the clusters.
+Looking at the result, it's obvious that k-means couldn't correctly identify the clusters.
 If you have a similar dataset, try a hierarchical or density based algorithm like [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering) or [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) that are better suited.

 ### 3. There are outliers in the data.

 If outliers are present in the dataset, they can influence clusterings results and change the outcome.
 The dataset should be pre-processed before applying k-means to detect and remove any outliers.
 There are many techniques for [outlier detection](http://www.pmg.it.usyd.edu.au/outliers.pdf) [and](https://pdfs.semanticscholar.org/49f3/d110f87ae245127d2e30049628785e95d23e.pdf) [removal](http://stackoverflow.com/questions/13989419/removing-outliers-from-a-k-mean-cluster).
-Unfortunately, discussing these techniques is outside the scope of this post and my knowledge.
+Unfortunately, discussing these techniques is outside the scope of this post and my expertise.

 ## Evaluating k-means results

-Let's assume you have just applied k-means to a dataset. **How do you tell if k-means did its job right and identified all clusters correctly?** *If* your dataset is 2-dimensional and isn't very large, you could probably plot the results and visually inspect to assess k-means, just like how I've been showing results so far.
+Let's assume you have just applied k-means to a dataset. **How do you tell if k-means did its job right and identified all clusters correctly?** *If* your dataset is 2-dimensional and isn't very large, you could probably plot the results and visually inspect to assess k-means, just like how I've been showing results to you so far.
 But what if your dataset is high-dimensional, as is often the case?
 We are trapped and can't visualize data beyond 3-dimensions.
 So we need some way to evaluate result of k-means and there are a couple that I know of:

 1. Supervised evaluation
 2. Unsupervised evaluation

 ### 1. Supervised evaluation

 Supervised evaluation can be used to check the results of k-means when you have a pre-classified dataset available that can act as a benchmark.
 Typically, an expert would carefully process a small dataset assigning datapoints to clusters manually.
 This is the **gold standard** for evaluation and tells us how close the results are to the benchmark.
-Keep in mind that in order to use supervised evaluation, you'd need to be able to train k-means and then supply the pre-classified benchmarks to check expectations against actual results (something not possible if you are using a tool like Weka or Tableau).
-This page describes how to use supervised evaluation in [scikit-learn](http://scikit-learn.org/stable/modules/clustering.html#homogeneity-completeness-and-v-measure), a popular python machine learning library.
+Keep in mind that in order to use supervised evaluation, you'd need to be able to train k-means and then supply the pre-classified benchmarks to check expectations against actual results (not possible if you are using a standalone app like Weka or Tableau).
+This [page describes how to use supervised evaluation](http://scikit-learn.org/stable/modules/clustering.html#homogeneity-completeness-and-v-measure) in scikit-learn, a popular python machine learning library.

 ### 2. Unsupervised evaluation